JT Jackson

-Rugby career
+Rugby union career

-2009–2014 : Schoolboy rugby / SWD
+2009–2014 : Schoolboy rugby union / SWD

 Jackson was born in Calvinia, but grew up in Riversdal in the Western Cape, representing the at various youth levels.
 He earned a provincial selection as early as primary school level, when he played as a fly-half at the Under-13 Craven Week held in Kimberley in 2009.
 He was the top scorer for SWD at the Under-16 Grant Khomo Week in 2012, scoring a try, seven conversions and three penalties for a total of 28 points in his three starts, at the Under-18 Academy Week in 2013, when he scored 20 points through four conversions and four penalties, and at the Under-18 Craven Week in 2014, scoring two tries, six conversions and two penalties for another 28-points haul.

 At the conclusion of the 2014 Craven Week, he was also named in a South Africa Schools team hosted three matches in an Under-18 International Series.
 Jackson started all three matches; after featuring in a 28–13 victory over France, he scored one try in each of their matches against Wales and England.